bhimanbaghel/ResolveUnderOverEdit/README.md

 ![Model Editing Example](assets/EditExample.png)

-This repository provides an iterative editing interface for large language models with a simple CLI to reproduce experiments and run your own edits.
+This repository provides the implementation of iterative and neighbor-assisted model editing for large language models with a simple CLI to reproduce experiments and run your own edits.

 ## Setup